 The board that you buy should ideally have at least one slot for a PCIe x16 graphics card and one slot for M.2 storage (much faster than SATA-based drives).
 Then start considering other features like support for USB-C.

-Although you may sacrifice a couple of RAM slots or SATA/USB ports by purchasing an mATX board, they will generally have everything you need to build a budget gaming PC.
-They’re often less than $100 and still have desired features like USB-C or integrated Wi-Fi, which costs more to find on quality full-size ATX boards.
+Although you may sacrifice a couple of RAM slots or SATA/USB ports by purchasing an mATX board like the ASRock B460M, it will generally have everything you need to build a budget gaming PC.
+They’re often cheaper than ATX boards and still have desired features like USB-C or integrated Wi-Fi.

 CPU Price Differences

 Some games like Civilization benefit from more general compute power for the number of different characters and all the calculations going on, but having lots of graphics power tends to be more important for playing PC games.
 If necessary, skew your budget toward a better GPU than CPU.

 Budget CPUs in the $100-$150 price range should suffice for most gaming PCs.
 Few gamers would benefit from buying processor models beyond the $200-$300 enthusiast-grade chips.

 Choosing a processor that comes bundled with a heatsink will save you money on an aftermarket cooler, which becomes more worthwhile to buy as you scale up in processing power.
 We have a full guide on aftermarket coolers if you aren’t sure whether your new build should have air or liquid cooling.